iCodeSometime/asynchronize/readme.md

 require 'asynchronize'
 class Test
   include Asynchronize
-  # Can be called before or after the definitions.
+  # Can be called before or after method definitions.
 I prefer it at the top of classes.
   asynchronize :my_test, :my_other_test
   def my_test
-    return 'test'
+    return 'testing'
   end
   def my_other_test
     #do stuff here too